PM (Di Asa winner)

-Precious Mensah better known by her stage name PM, is a Ghanaian market woman who won the 2019 edition of Di Asa, a reality show that features selected plus sized market women from the 16 regions of Ghana.
+Precious Mensah better known by her stage name PM, is a Ghanaian market woman who won the 2019 edition of Di Asa, a reality show that features selected plus-sized market women from the 16 regions of Ghana.
 These women (also called queens in the competition) compete in a dancing competition and are subsequently rewarded at the end of the competition.

 Dubai controversy

-As part of her rewards for winning the competition, PM together with the first and second runners up were expected to go on an all expense paid trip to Dubai.
+As part of her rewards for winning the competition, PM together with the first and second runners up were expected to go on an all expense paid trip to Dubai through the airline Emirates.

-This trip was supposed to be PM's first trip in a plane and she had already made plans on things to do once she got to Dubai some of which include; a pre-Christmas shopping and a tour of interesting places she had heard of.
-When asked about her expectations she said; "I've heard of the tallest building and an exceptional fountain.
+This trip was supposed to be PM's first trip in a plane and she had already made plans on things to do once she got to Dubai, which included pre-Christmas shopping and a tour of interesting places she had heard of.
+When asked about her expectations she said: "I've heard of the tallest building and an exceptional fountain.
 I want to see and learn about them.
 I also want to go and study the culture of Dubai and a host of others."

-PM was unable to board the flight due to her size and the likely situation of her inconveniencing other passengers which might result in a lawsuit against the airline (Emirates Airlines).
-The two other runners up were however, able to make the trip.
+PM was unable to board the flight due to her size and the likely situation of her inconveniencing other passengers, which might result in a lawsuit against the airline.
+The two other runners up were able to make the trip.

-According to Atinka media village, the main sponsors of the program, the airline responsible for the flight, denied PM a seat due to her size.
+According to Atinka media village, the main sponsors of the program, Emirates denied PM a seat due to her size.
 They had followed all departure formalities and also informed the ticketing agents about the need for special seats due to the size of the queens (as they are referred to in the competition).
-Unfortunately at 5:30pm, a few minutes to boarding time, an agent from the airline informed the media house that the airline (Emirates Airlines) was unable to complete the check-in process for PM without giving any tangible reason.
+Unfortunately at 5:30pm, a few minutes to boarding time, an agent from the airline informed the media house that the airline (Emirates) was unable to complete the check-in process for PM without giving any tangible reason.

 On Sunday 17 November 2019, Ama Gyenfa Ofosu Darkwa, popularly known as Embosuohemaa stated that the Atinka Media Village offered to pay for an extra seat for PM, however, the airline reported that two seats were not enough for her due to her size.
 The media house offered to buy a third seat but the airline company informed the media house that it was not going to be possible.
 The two other women proceeded with the trip while PM was left behind.
 She (Embosuohemaa) used the opportunity to call on travelling services to make arrangements to be able to accommodate people of all sizes.
 She also added that the media house had resolved to provide a Dubai-like experience for her in Ghana.